A-W-Pressure-Washing/Public-Documentation/Policies/PrivacyPolicy.md

 ## Privacy Policy

 *Last updated: **November 5, 2025***
-*Applies to: **awpressurewashing.pages.dev** and any related sites, forms, and communications operated by A & W Pressure Washing & Cleaning (“A&W,” “we,” “us,” “our”).*
+*Applies to: **AWPressureWash.com** and any related sites, apps, forms, and communications operated by A & W Pressure Washing & Cleaning (“A&W,” “we,” “us,” “our”).*

 > **Short version:** We collect only what we need to provide quotes, schedule services, take payments, and communicate with you.
 We never sell your personal information.